AviatrixSystems/avxlabs-docs/ace_ops/docs/lab1.md

 Diagnostic Tools
 ```

 Diagnostic Tools can also be launched directly from the Topology.
-Please select an Aviatrix Gateway (identified by the gateway icon with four arrows).
+Please select an Aviatrix Gateway (<ins>identified by the gateway icon with four arrows</ins>).
 After selecting the gateway, click the **wrench icon** on the right-hand side to initiate the Diagnostic Tools.

 ```{figure} images/lab1-diagnosticstools90.png
 ---